 - Remove any existing light fixture just as if you were going to replace it with a new light, and push any wires back into the attic.

-- From the attic side, remove the box from the rafter or joist it is nailed to, and replace with a new box designed for a ceiling fan.
+- From the attic side, remove the box from the rafter or joist it is nailed to, and replace it with a new box designed for a ceiling fan.

 - Push the wires back into the new box and connect them as they were, leaving the same wires that went to the light fixture free for use with the fan.

-- If access to the box is not possible through the attic, the box still needs replaced but it is a little more complex.
+- If access to the box is not possible through the attic, the box still needs to be replaced but it is a little more complex.
 The old box must still be removed by either breaking it apart with a screwdriver and hammer or prying it away from the ceiling joist, leaving any wires above the ceiling.
 Special boxes are available for mounting through a hole in the ceiling; they have expandable bars that will reach out to the joist on either side of the hole and by turning a nut on the bar will be pressed against and into the adjacent joists.

 - In either case, the wire is pushed into the new box.
-If the hole for the original light box is left open it needs to be right beside the new box, and a ceiling fan medallion that will cover the hole purchased and installed above the fan.
+If the hole for the original lightbox is left open it needs to be right beside the new box, and a ceiling fan medallion that will cover the hole purchased and installed above the fan.

-Installing the Ceiling Fan
+How to Install the Ceiling Fan

 The fan in the example had to have the down rod and three separate trim pieces assembled first.
 The fan wires had to be routed through all of this to exit the down rod at the top.
-A special bracket was attached to the ceiling box and the wires again routed to where they would be accessible.
+A special bracket was attached to the ceiling box and the wires were again routed to where they would be accessible.

 - Nearly all fans with down rods are simply set into the box bracket.
 There is a large ball on the upper end of the down rod with a notch on one side; it sits into the bracket with the notch fitted over a small protrusion in the bracket.
 If the notch is not fitted properly it will allow the down rod to spin in the bracket, causing excessive vibration and likely damaging the wiring; be sure the slot is positioned properly.
-Flush mount fans normally have a hook that the fan motor can be temporarily hung from while making electrical connections, with final installation of the motor to the ceiling box done after those connections are made.
-Otherwise a helper will be necessary to hold the fan motor in place while the electrical work is done.
+Flush-mount fans normally have a hook that the fan motor can be temporarily hung from while making electrical connections, with the final installation of the motor to the ceiling box done after those connections are made.
+Otherwise, a helper will be necessary to hold the fan motor in place while the electrical work is done.

 - Connect the wires from the fan to those in the electrical box; white wire to white wire and green wire to bare or green wire in the box.
 The fan will normally have both a black wire and a blue wire to be attached; the black wire goes to the black wire in the box while the blue wire goes to either the same black wire in the box or to another wire in the box that has been switched with a wall switch.
 If there is a switched wire in the electrical box it is usually, but not always, red.
 The only way to know for sure is to either test the colored box wires with a voltmeter or a non-contact voltage detector, testing both with the switch on and off.
 The unswitched box wire goes to the fan motor (black) while the fan light wire (blue) goes to either a switched or unswitched box wire.
-Splice with wire nuts, making sure that the nuts are tight and the wires firmly held and fold the wires into the box or available trim area that is to be covered with trim.
+Splice with wire nuts, making sure that the nuts are tight and the wires firmly held, and fold the wires into the box or available trim area that is to be covered with trim.

 - Any upper trim is normally installed at this time, and the fan is ready for the fan blades to be installed.